cloudthreesixty/GlimpseRUM/README.md

  - mods - what Glimpse modules have been detected as being browser compatible
  - - perf - this is PerformanceTiming module
  - - ip - this is WebRTC support for getting the private IP
+ - - cookies - cookies are being captured if available
+ - reload - time (in secs) to re-run the tests
+ - url - the URL of the calling page
  - brName - browser name
  - brVer - broweser version
  - brCookiers - are cookies enabled
  - OS - what OS has been detected, this is basic detection but more detailed can be added use the user-agent from the beason request weblog
+ - cookies (array) - page cookies which have been captured
  - res (array) - these are results of the external site lookups which have been defined, the key is defined with the URL being tested
  - - startMs - epoch milliseconds when request started
  - - stat - http status code